jgremmen/protocol/README.md

 The protocol library provides the following features:

-* Messages can have different severity levels.
+* Each message has a severity level.
 Similar to logging libraries, the protocol library provides the standard levels `debug`,`info`,`warn`,`error`.
 If required, custom levels can be implemented as a replacement or in addition to the standard levels.
 * Messages can be tagged with labels.
 It provides a way to specify the target audience for the message.
 Eg. `user`, `sales-team`, `admin`.
 * Messages can be grouped.
 It provides a way of structuring messages like files (= messages) in directories (= groups),
 * Each message group can have a header message.